wyomingw4w/wyomingw4w.org/_pages/resources.md

   An insightful profile of Alabama born, Baptist raised, Harvard educated doctor who today travels a circuit of southern states to provide abortion care.
-* [What It's Really Like yo Have an Abortion](http://www.cosmopolitan.com/sex-love/news/a31727/what-its-really-like-to-have-an-abortion/):
+* [What It's Really Like to Have an Abortion](http://www.cosmopolitan.com/sex-love/news/a31727/what-its-really-like-to-have-an-abortion/):
   Five women answer questions about their experiences.
 * [How Three Fierce Justices Took Control of the Supreme